rbojan2000/task-flight-radar-system/README.md

 | `status`               | Status of the flight.                                                         |
 | `gate`                 | Flight's gate identifier.                                                     |
 | `airline`              | Name of the airline company.                                                  |

-- Define Avro schema for Flight entity that is the results of transformations listed above.

 Transformed flights should be published to the output topic `radar.flights`.
 **Canceled flights should be ignored**